-YEAR ROUND PELL- - Additional Pell Grant Award Eligibility
+YEAR-ROUND PELL - Additional Pell Grant Eligibility

 You may be able to receive Pell Grant funds for up to 150 percent of the student's Pell Grant Scheduled Award for an award year.
-To be eligible for the additional Pell Grant funds, you must be otherwise eligible to receive Pell Grant funds for the semester and must be enrolled at least half-time (6 credit hours), in the semester(s) for which the student receives the additional Pell Grant funds in excess of 100 percent of the student's Pell Grant Scheduled Award.
+To be eligible for the additional Pell Grant funds, you must be otherwise eligible to receive Pell Grant funds for the semester.
 Additional eligibility requirements may apply.